01 — What a Bad Money Habit Really Is

 Once you have identified the cue, the next question is the reward.
 This is often counterintuitive.
 The reward is almost never the product itself.
 The product is just the vehicle.
 The reward is what the purchase provides: relief from anxiety, stimulation when bored, a sense of social belonging when feeling excluded, or a feeling of self-care when emotionally depleted.

 Misidentifying the reward is why most habit-breaking attempts fail.
 If you believe the reward is the product, you’ll try to stop wanting the product — and fail.
-If you correctly identify that the reward is stress relief, you can find other, cheaper ways to deliver that same relief.
+If you correctly identify that the reward is stress relief, you can find other, cheaper ways to deliver that same relief — which is the whole point of moving past retail therapy.

 66

-Median days for a new habit to become automatic — Lally et al., University College London, 2010
+Median days for a new behavior to become automatic — Lally et al., University College London, 2010

 The number 21 days is mythology.
-Research published in the European Journal of Social Psychology by Phillippa Lally and colleagues at University College London tracked 96 participants forming habits over 12 weeks and found that the average time for a behavior to become automatic was 66 days — with a range from 18 to 254 days depending on the complexity of the behavior.
-Financial habits are complex.
-Give yourself the realistic timeline.
+Research published in the European Journal of Social Psychology by Phillippa Lally and colleagues at University College London tracked 96 participants forming habits over 12 weeks and found the average time for a behavior to become automatic was 66 days — with a range from 18 to 254 days depending on complexity.
+Rewiring a money mindset is at the complex end.
+Give yourself a patient, realistic timeline, and judge progress by direction, not speed.

-The most powerful behavioral tool that most people have never heard of is the implementation intention — a specific, pre-committed plan in the form “If [situation], then I will [behavior].”
-Psychologist Peter Gollwitzer at New York University has studied implementation intentions across hundreds of experiments and consistently found that they dramatically increase the likelihood of following through on a planned behavior.
+Step 5 is to design your environment around the mindset you want.
+A belief survives or dies based on how often the world around you reinforces it.
+The most powerful tool here is the implementation intention — a pre-committed plan in the form “If [situation], then I will [behavior].”
+Psychologist Peter Gollwitzer at New York University has studied these across hundreds of experiments and consistently found they dramatically increase follow-through, because the brain pre-loads the response before the moment arrives.

 Applied to financial habits, implementation intentions look like this: “If I feel stressed at 6:30pm, then I will put on my running shoes and walk around the block instead of opening the shopping app.”
 Or: “If I see a sale notification on my phone, then I will delete the app notification and write down what I actually need to buy this week.”
 The specificity is what makes them work — the brain pre-loads the response so that when the cue occurs, the replacement behavior is already primed.